ljordan03/Cis-260-Project/README.md

 The alert email included the scan timestamp, number of violations, and a link to the full report stored in S3.

-This extends the project beyond threat detection and demonstrates how the same event-driven architecture can support **security monitoring, incident alerting, and compliance reporting** within AWS.

 ---

 ## Author